IBIC/seed-analysis/README.md

 **Important**: All seeds must be generated for all subjects (see next section).
 If they aren't, the t-test for any seed where one or more subjects is missing the file will fail.

-You can use the special testing recipe `make test-allseeds` which will output all the seeds (see section 4) and the number of seeds that `make` sees (for easy verification).

 ### 2. Create `group-*.txt` group files